SUPERCILEX/Robot-Scouter/README.md

   - Seamless collaboration: multiple people can scout the same team, different teams, or go solo on Android N and use split screen mode to scout several teams at once.
   - Customizable scouting templates with several different metrics to choose from:
+    - header/title
     - true/false (checkbox)
+    - stopwatch (for keeping track of cycle time)
     - number (counter)
     - list (selector)
     - text (notes)